 Hydrographic surveying falls under the definition of “surveying” in both Michigan’s Occupational Code and the National Council of Examiners for Engineering and Surveying (NCEES) Model Law.
-The Hydrographic Surveyor is a specialist in precise positioning and data acquisition in marine environments; expected to work in a wide range of differing situations and applications from inland waters and rivers, to ports and the deep oceans.
-Navigation, oil, gas mineral resource exploration and recovery, dredging, coastal works, bridge and port construction, submarine telephone cables and pipelines, environmental monitoring, aquaculture and oceanographic research are all crucially dependent on the hydrographic surveyor for accurate, reliable information.
+The Hydrographic Surveyor is a specialist in precise positioning and data acquisition in marine environments; expected to work in a wide range of different situations and applications from inland waters and rivers, to ports and the deep oceans.
+Navigation, oil, gas mineral resource exploration and recovery, dredging, coastal works, bridge and port construction, submarine telephone cables and pipelines, environmental monitoring, aquaculture, and oceanographic research are all crucially dependent on the hydrographic surveyor for accurate, reliable information.

-Employment of surveying and mapping technicians is expected to grow 16 percent from 2010 to 2020.
+The employment of surveying and mapping technicians is expected to grow 16 percent from 2010 to 2020.
 The demand for Hydrographic Survey Technicians (Marine Surveying) is expected to grow faster.

 School of Engineering and Computing Technology

 Survey Engineering Technology Programs